-As the effects of climate change become more evident each day, it will be vital for the district to develop a Climate Adaptation and Resiliency Plan to prepare the campuses for current and future emergencies.
-Emergency preparedness programs will be important in the face of increased wildfires and drought.
-Due to the instability of the electric grid and ongoing PG&E Public Safety Power Shutoffs (PSPS), the district plans to evaluate power resiliency options.
-These could include Solar PV/Battery Energy Storage Microgrid systems which can "island" a campus from the electric grid and allow facilities to continue to operate during a power outage.
-These islanded facilities can provide a community service by providing a refuge or gathering place during prolonged outages or serve as cooling centers in the case of extreme heatwaves.
+As the effects of climate change become more evident each day, it will be important for the district to consider development of a Climate Adaptation and Resiliency Plan to prepare the campuses for current and future emergencies, wildfires, and drought.
+Due to the instability of the electric grid and ongoing PG&E Public Safety

+Power Shutoffs (PSPS), the district should evaluate energy supply resiliency options.
+These could include Solar PV/Battery Energy Storage Microgrid systems, which consist of solar PV generation, battery energy storage, and sophisticated controls that permit the "islanded" operation of certain campus facilities and systems in the event of a utility power outage.
+These facilities could serve as emergency community gathering spots or cooling centers during extreme heat events.